Kristina01111000/Drws_site/README.md

-Reorganize them on the patreon site if it makes sense Pick a quick minute sample to be embedded on the homepage Where to use in future column, ie cycle through the homepage, newsletter See if the menu can be embedded into the homepage, je might want to change the font in the right side menu Pick a video to put on the homepage, optimally one of him talking about the patreon site For bullet point about learning program link to the first lesson on the site, then sell the patreon underneath it For bullet point quick minutes say they are available for free and join the patreon to see them
+Reorganize them on the patreon site if it makes sense Pick a quick minute sample to be embedded on the homepage Pick a video to put on the homepage, optimally one of him talking about the patreon site For bullet point about learning program link to the first lesson on the site, then sell the patreon underneath it For bullet point quick minutes say they are available for free and join the patreon to see them